rahjesh/SplunkModularInputsJavaFramework/jms/appServer/static/README.md

 However, you can bypass JNDI if you wish and use local instantiation.
 To this you must code an implementation of the com.splunk.modinput.jms.LocalJMSResourceFactory interface.
-You can then bundle the classes in a jar file and place them in $SPLUNK_HOME/etc/apps/jms_ta/bin/lib The configuration screen in Splunk Manager for creating a new JMS input allows you to choose local or jndi as the instantiation mode.
+You can then bundle the classes in a jar file and place them in $SPLUNK_HOME/etc/apps/jms_ta/bin/lib The configuration screen for creating a new JMS input allows you to choose local or jndi as the instantiation mode.
 So choose local , and then you can specify the name of implementation class, as well as any declarative paramaters you want to pass in.

 ## Logging

+Any log entries/errors will get written to $SPLUNK_HOME/var/log/splunk/splunkd.log

+These are also searchable in Splunk : `index=_internal error jms.py`

-Any log entries/errors will get written to $SPLUNK_HOME/var/log/splunk/splunkd.log To turn on more verbose INFO level logging , set the logging level in the $SPLUNK_HOME/etc/apps/jms_ta/bin/jms.py script ie: ERROR , INFO
+To turn on more verbose INFO level logging , set the logging level in the $SPLUNK_HOME/etc/apps/jms_ta/bin/jms.py script ie: ERROR , INFO

 ## Third party jars